 - Follow the instructions to purchase and download Minecraft.

 If you already own Minecraft, make sure you are logged into Minecraft.net on your Microsoft account, and scroll down after step two above.
 Underneath the platform options, you will see a button that says: “Download Minecraft again”.
 Click on this, and you’ll be taken to the download screen for existing Minecraft owners.

-This will vary depending on whether or not you are a current Game Pass subscriber.
-If you are, here’s how to download Minecraft:
+This method requires you to be a Game Pass PC or Game Pass Ultimate subscriber.
+If you are, here’s how to download Minecraft on Xbox Game Pass:

 - Visit the Minecraft page in the Microsoft store.